Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-The depedence of lattice energy at low temperature $(T<T_\circ)$ can be approximated from equation-(\ref{eq:Freeenergy1}) by double-well potential $V(P_s)$ (Fig.\ref{SLA}) as described earlier.
-Now, the coefficient $\alpha_\circ (T-T_\circ)$ of equation-(\ref{eq:Freeenergy1}) is equivalent to the square of the imaginary harmonic frequency $\tilde{\omega}_q^2$ which is arisen from temperature dependent soft-mode\cite{DisplaciveFE}.
+The dependence of lattice energy at low temperature $(T<T_\circ)$ can be approximated from caption equation of fig.\ref{STO} and also depth of double-well potential $V(P_s)$ (Fig.\ref{STO}b) as described earlier.
+Now, the coefficient $\alpha_\circ (T-T_\circ)$ is equivalent to the square of the imaginary harmonic frequency $\tilde{\omega}_q^2$ of temperature dependent mode\cite{DisplaciveFE}.
+Also this frequency becomes positive on heating $(T>T_\circ)$ from its value $\tilde{\omega}_q^2=0$ at $T=T_\circ$ as $V_4>0$.

-\section{Measurements and results}
+\subsection{Measurements and results:}

-\subsection{Dielectric measurements of $SrTiO_3$ (STO) crystal}
+\subsubsection{Dielectric measurements of $SrTiO_3$ (STO) crystal:}

-A cylindrical STO\nomenclature{STO}{Strontium Titanium Oxide} crystal specimen of $3.27~mm$ diameter and $3.66~mm$ height was used as a dielectric resonator for this study.
-The dielectric resonance mode families, quasi-$TE_{m,1,1}$ and quasi-$TM_{m,1,1}$ microwave modes in the range of frequencies $1~GHz$ to $11~GHz$ were estimated with azimuthal variations $m=1$ to $4$ by using computer simulation software based on the method-of-lines (MoL)\cite{LeFloch,LeFloch1}.
-These modes excited in the STO dielectric resonator are experimentally determined with a Vector Network Analyzer (VNA) for measurements of modes in transmission $S_{21}$.
-By matching measured and simulated mode frequencies, the relative permittivity of the crystal has been estimated as $316\pm 0.2$ at room temperature $295\pm1$ K.\
+A cylindrical STO\nomenclature{STO}{Strontium Titanium Oxide} crystal specimen of diameter $3.27~mm$ and height $3.66~mm$ was used to measure dielectric properties.
+The dielectric resonance mode families, quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ microwave modes in the range of frequency $1~GHz$ to $11~GHz$ were estimated with azimuthal variation $m=1$ to $4$ by using computer simulation software Method-of-Line (MoL)\cite{LeFloch}.
+These modes excited in the STO dielectric resonator are experimentally determined with a Vector Network Analyzer (VNA) sensing the modes in transmission $S_{21}$.
+By matching measured and simulated mode frequencies, the relative permittivity of the crystal has been estimated as $316\pm 0.2$ at room temperature $295\pm1$K.\